Ranked-Choice Voting Delivers Democrats A House Seat

 Golden thanked supporters on Thursday, telling them he would not raise money from lobbyists and corporate PACs and would stay accountable to his constituents.

-While Golden was behind Poliquin by roughly 2,000 votes after initial voting, he won in the second round of the runoff by picking up 2nd- and 3rd-choice rankings from voters who chose independents Tiffany Bond and Will Hoar as their first or second choices on Election Day.
+While Golden was behind Poliquin by roughly 2,000 votes after initial voting, he won in the second round of the runoff by picking up second- and third-choice rankings from voters who chose independents Tiffany Bond and Will Hoar as their first or second choices on Election Day.
 The final vote was 50.53 percent to 49.47 percent, or about 3,000 votes.

-This brings Democrats' net seat gain to 35 seats.
+This brings Democrats' net seat gain to 35.
 As counting continues in various close races around the country, Democrats could ultimately pick up as many as 39 seats.
 These are the most House seats Democrats have picked up in a generation — in any election since the wave election after Watergate in 1974.

 Thursday's result also means New England Republicans have been wiped out in the U.S. House.
 Maine Sen. Susan Collins is the only Republican from the region left in Congress.